+1. Ranthambore National Park Safari.
 Jeep Safari (Jeep) and Canter Safari (Open Truck) are the best ways to explore the park and admire the animals and birds in their natural habitat.
 Jeep safari includes a maximum of 6 people while the canter safari comprises of 20 people.
 Two trips are conducted by the department, one early in the morning and the other in the afternoon.
 The Ranthambore National park safari timings vary depending upon the season you are visiting in but usually, the morning trip leaves around 6 am and the afternoon trip around 2 pm.

+2. Chambal River Safari.
 Popularly known as crocodile safari, this safari takes you on an adventurous rendezvous with the 'Gharial' a species of crocodile.
 Chambal river is also home to many resident and migrant birds.
 Some of the most popular ones are Ferruginous duck, Sarus crane, black-necked stork, and common crane.

+3. Bird Watching.
 Although Ranthambore is a national park dedicated to tigers, it has much more than just that.
 If you are interested in watching birds chirp and capturing their sight in your camera then Ranthambore is the place to be.
 The park is home to more than 300 species of birds.
 Minivets, kingfishers, bee-eaters, Asian palm swift, pipits, sparrows, gulls, woodpeckers, dove, spoonbills, wagtails, mynas, shell ducks, pintails are among the most popular birds of this park.

+4. Village Trip.
 The national park is surrounded by many villages where one can explore the simple yet unique village lifestyle.
 Apart from the warm hospitality of the locals, one will get to listen to the tales of the popular celebrity tigers and the secrets of the jungle.

 Ranthambore is a famous tiger reserve that welcomes tourists all around the year.
 If you are a nature or a wildlife lover then this is the place that you must explore.
 If you are planning to reach the national park by roadways then you have to cover a distance of approx 400, 1,000, 1,500 and 1800 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Mentioned below are some best travel options to reach Ranthambore National Park.

 By Road.
 You may reserve a seat on the inter-state tourist buses to Rajasthan to reach the Ranthambore National Park.
 One way fare for buses from Delhi starts with Rs.400, and from Jaipur Rs.190.
 The price may go up to Rs.1000 and above in case you opt to travel via a luxury bus.
-Listed below is the estimate of distance in kilometers and the best route to take in order to reach the national park.
+Listed below is the estimate of distance in kilometres and the best route to take in order to reach the national park.

 By Rail.
 Sawai Madhopur Railway Junction is the nearest railway station to the national park.
 The railway station is connected via trains to all the major metropolitan cities of India such as Delhi, Mumbai, Kolkata, and Bengaluru.
 Some popular trains to Sawai Madhopur are H Nizamuddin Mumbai Central AC Special, Mewar Express, and Paschim Express.
 From the station, one has to cover the distance of 13km by bus or taxi to reach the park.
 You can consider traveling by the following direct train if you have opted for a rail journey.